 When exporting, it's naturally important that companies send members of staff to target countries to manage business processes and relationships on the ground.
 While some businesses are adept at preparing and training international staff in advance of their moves, unfortunately, many other companies fail dismally in this duty of care.

-The lack of training given to outbound staff has created plenty of fodder for the media which is awash with accounts of individuals who have been arrested on foreign shores for misdemeanours that are seemingly innocent in the UK, but, which have life changing punitive implications in other countries.
-Although many of the individuals arrested claim cultural and local ignorance, this rarely counts for anything anything when their case is put before the courts.
+The lack of training given to outbound staff has created plenty of fodder for the media which is awash with accounts of individuals who have been arrested on foreign shores for misdemeanors that are seemingly innocent in the UK, but, which have life-changing punitive implications in other countries.
+Although many of the individuals arrested claim cultural and local ignorance, this rarely counts for anything when their case is put before the courts.

 • A British man, caught in possession of alcohol during his time in Riyadh, was sentenced to over a year in prison and narrowly avoided 350 lashes.